 A free experience package will be provided to new customer for trial.
 The duration is up to Marketing decision.
 When free experience package is present, the synchronized left free data quota will be shown in IVI MarketPlace for customer awareness, as soon as each ignition on.

 At each ignition on, IVI should monitor if the data usage statistics has been successfully uploaded to Ford cloud since last ignition off.
 Once confirmed uploading is completed without message pending in queue, then IVI will start to synchronizes total free data quota and left data quota from Ford IVI service layer cloud.

+Note: for CDX707, a 3-month free experience package will be provided to new customer for trial, which will be activated at vehicle authorization (the free trial start date will be determined by Ford subscription cloud).
+This package offers unlimited data for entertainment features, including SuiXinTing, iQiYi, DLNA, KTV, Muse etc. During this free trial period, the total data usage and remained data usage synchronized from Ford subscription cloud will be both shown as unlimited.

 Retry Mechanism For Data Quota Sync-up